The Incredible Hulk: The Pantheon Saga: Reception

 Reception to The Incredible Hulk: The Pantheon Saga was generally negative, obtaining an aggregate score of 44% on GameRankings.
-Ed Robertson of GameSpot and Stephen Fulljames of Sega Saturn Magazine declared it to be among the worst video games they had recently played; Fulljames further condemned it as "an embarrassment to Eidos, to the developers, to Marvel, and to the Saturn in general."
+Ed Robertson of GameSpot and Stephen Fulljames of Sega Saturn Magazine declared it to be among the worst video games they had recently played.
+Fulljames further condemned it as "an embarrassment to Eidos, to the developers, to Marvel, and to the Saturn in general."
 The gameplay was deemed repetitive and tedious, with Robertson saying that the game's straightforwardness resulted in an overly easy difficulty.
 The controls were considered rough and sluggish, and Victor Lucas of Electric Playground cited the Hulk's tendency to get stuck in corners as a major flaw.
 Fulljames and Jonathan Sutyak of AllGame complained of difficulty in determining the Hulk's position and lining up attacks, with Fulljames singling out the airborne enemies as "nigh-on impossible to hit".
 Sutyak regarded the level design as uninspired, repetitive, boring, and padded out by simplistic puzzles involving switches and crates.
 Fulljames accused the game's license of completely ignoring the Hulk's immense strength and abilities, questioning the necessity of activating doors and lifts when the Hulk should logically circumvent them, and finding the aspect of the Hulk taking significant damage from a profusion of robotic enemies, mines and turrets "preposterous".

-Numerous aspects of the visuals were regarded as poor.
-The environments were criticized for their flat and blocky construction, bland and grainy textures, and short draw distance, which was said to obscure details such as switches.
+Many aspects of the visuals were regarded as poor.
+The environments were criticized for their flat and blocky construction, bland and grainy textures, and short draw distance, which was said to obscure details like switches.
 The Hulk's sprite was faulted for its choppy animation and small head, and the enemies were dismissed as dull.
 Lucas felt that the cutscenes were "nice looking", while Robertson deemed them no better than the in-game graphics.
-Reactions to the audio were lukewarm, with the music being described as "spacey, pasty synth music and a relentlessly bland three note guitar riff", "a generic brand of hard rock", "an irritating blend of dance music and wanna-be goth-rock", and "appalling 'rawk'".
+Reactions to the audio were indifferent, with the music being described as "spacey, pasty synth music and a relentlessly bland three note guitar riff", "a generic brand of hard rock", "an irritating blend of dance music and wanna-be goth-rock", and "appalling 'rawk'".
 While Lucas considered the plot somewhat interesting, Sutyak and Robertson regarded it as weak and confusing.

-Henry Gilbert of GamesRadar+, Ben Browne of Screen Rant, and Mason Segall of Comic Book Resources have ranked The Incredible Hulk: The Pantheon Saga among the worst superhero-based video games; they criticized the repetitive combat, awkward controls, fixed camera, bland environments, under-defined Hulk sprite, poor cutscenes, and dull and confusing story.
+Henry Gilbert of GamesRadar+, Ben Browne of Screen Rant, and Mason Segall of Comic Book Resources have ranked The Incredible Hulk: The Pantheon Saga among the worst superhero-based video games.
+They criticized the repetitive combat, awkward controls, fixed camera, bland environments, under-defined Hulk sprite, poor cutscenes, and dull and confusing story.
 Carl Jackson of Comic Book Resources ranked the short-lived villain Piecemeal among the strangest characters to appear in a Marvel video game, remarking that he does not hold up in hindsight against the villains Maestro and the U-Foes, who also appear in the game.